gordwilling/OmahaHiLo/README.md

                 - **_High Card_**
      - No

-       - Does group 1 contain three elements and group 2 contain one element?
+       - Does group 1 contain 3 elements and group 2 contain 1 element?

          - **_1 Pair_**

-       - Does group 1 contain 1 element and group 2 contain two elements?
+       - Does group 1 contain 1 element and group 2 contain 2 elements?

          - **_2 Pair_**

-       - Does group 1 contain 2 elements and group 3 contain one element?
+       - Does group 1 contain 2 elements and group 3 contain 1 element?

          - **_3-of-a-Kind_**

-       - Does group 2 contain 1 element and group 3 contain one element?
+       - Does group 2 contain 1 element and group 3 contain 1 element?

          - **_Full House_**

-       - Does group 1 contain 1 element and group 4 contain one element?
+       - Does group 1 contain 1 element and group 4 contain 1 element?

          - **_Four-of-a-Kind_**

 For Low 8 Rules, all cards must be different ranks, hands containing anything above an 8 do not qualify, and straights and flushes are ignored.
-The decision tree for Low 8, then is:
+The decision tree for Low 8, then, is:

-   - Does group one contain 5 cards?
+   - Does group 1 contain 5 cards?

      - Yes